harsh0544/Python-course---Module-2-Basic-Python-Concepts/README.md

 # Python File Handling Tasks

-This repository contains two Python scripts that perform file handling tasks.

 ## Task 1: Read a File and Handle Errors

+### Objective:
+This script reads a text file called `sample.txt`, and it prints each line of the file along with its line number.
+If the file does not exist, it gracefully handles the error and displays a message indicating the issue.

-### Problem:
+### Steps:
-1. Open and read `sample.txt`.
+1. Open and read the contents of `sample.txt`.
-2. Print its content line by line.
+2. Print the contents of the file line by line, each with a line number.
-3. Handle `FileNotFoundError` if the file does not exist.
+3. If the file is missing, display an error message (`FileNotFoundError`).

 ### How to Run:
 1. Ensure that `sample.txt` exists in the same directory as `task1.py`.